-- GV 405.
+PA 505.
 Environmental Problems (5).
 Pr., Junior Standing.
-Reviews current practice, theory, and research pertinent to maintaining ecological balance while providing for the immediate needs of individuals and their social institutions; introduces the concepts of environmental management. - GV 430.
-Problems in Metropolitan Politics.
-(5).
-Pr., GV 102 and Junior Standing or Graduate Standing.
+Reviews current practice, theory, and research pertinent to maintaining ecological balance while providing for the immediate needs of individuals and their social institutions; introduces the concepts of environmental management.

+GV 510.
+The Politics of Education (5).
+Pr., GV 101 or GV 102.